NVIDIA/spark-rapids/docs/FAQ.md

 The RAPIDS Accelerator provides the following solutions for running user-defined functions on the GPU:

-#### RAPIDS-Accelerated UDFs
+#### RAPIDS Accelerated UDFs

-UDFs can provide a RAPIDS-accelerated implementation which allows the RAPIDS Accelerator to perform the operation on the GPU.
-See the [RAPIDS-accelerated UDF documentation](additional-functionality/rapids-udfs.md) for details.
+UDFs can provide a RAPIDS accelerated implementation which allows the RAPIDS Accelerator to perform the operation on the GPU.
+See the [RAPIDS accelerated UDF documentation](additional-functionality/rapids-udfs.md) for details.

 #### Automatic Translation of Scala UDFs to Apache Spark Operations